nwcourses/nwcourses.github.io/COM620/week3.md

 any code which deals with the DOM of the HTML page is placed in a `window.onload()` function to ensure it is only loaded *after*.

+(Actually, this is not really best practice for JavaScript applications as of ECMA6: best practice states that all JavaScript should be loaded *after* the page, ideally as a module.
+But it is the way that A-Frame works, so we have to do things this way).

 To continue with the code: